Order an official transcript

 Third party requests

-If you need to request a transcript on a student's behalf, fill out a Request for Official Transcript.
-The form requires the student's signature to authorize a transcript release.
+If you need to request a transcript on a student's behalf, fill out an order for an official transcript.
+The form requires information about the student and their consent to authorize a transcript release.
 Follow the instructions on the form to submit it.
 You must pay fees with a credit or debit card.

 Contact One Stop at [email protected] or 612-624-1111.